This article originally appeared on VICE Canada.

 While four of the items seized are blacked out, in order to preserve the integrity of the investigation, the other 20 items seized seem fairly innocuous.

-Despite the fact that police have told him that he is not currently a suspect, Eric appears to be the centre of the investigation.
+Despite the fact that police have told him that he is not currently a suspect, Eric appears to be the center of the investigation.
 In the ITO, police list the ten others as "co-conspirators" of Eric.
 Even so, he isn't terribly worried, though he suspects he may eventually be charged.
 He says he knows nothing about the IRI, the shadowy group that led one of law enforcement's most embarrassing unsolved cases.
 He tells VICE that phone records will prove that he was nowhere near the bombings when they happened.

 However, it has now been more than a decade since the original bombing, and two years since the search warrants contained in the ITO were executed, and no charges have been laid.
 The investigation appears to be a standstill.
 Years of surveillance has netted no results.